 5. Your home will look better, which means more peace and less guilt.

-One of the wonderful ladies in my private decluttering Facebook group calls the decluttered areas of her home ‘pockets of peace.’
+One of the wonderful ladies in my private decluttering Facebook group (not currently open) calls the decluttered areas of her home ‘pockets of peace.’
 And it’s so true!
 Every decluttered space is an area where you can breathe, find joy, and let go of guilt.
 Decluttering your ENTIRE home means you can have those good feelings no matter WHERE you are… and that is simply the best feeling!